luismartinezs/elden-ring-builds-checklist/README.md

     - [ ] sponsors of elden ring youtubers eg lilaggy, vaait, etc
   - [ ] if find sponsor that covers costs, build new features to grow site
   - [ ] users can create their own checklists

+## Docs

+## About legendary items

+Some legendary items contribute to an achievement, others do not:

+- Contribute to an achievement: suffixed by _ACH
+- Do not contribute to an achievement: not suffixed by _ACH